 - It can be used for fishing on anchor, drift fishing, fishing vertical, using techniques like controlled drifting or fished on the bottom with a “tight line”.

-- It can be used for all three of the major species of catfish, blues, channels and flatheads.
+- It can be used for all three of the major species of catfish, blues, channels, and flatheads.

 - It can also be used in any body of water from lakes and reservoirs to big rivers or ponds and everything in between.

-Popularity of the Slip Sinker Rig
+The popularity of the Slip Sinker Rig

 The slip sinker rig is popular for several reasons: